 Be professional, but whether you simply smile, crack a dad joke, or ask about their weekend – you might be spending a lot of time with this person soon, so start getting to know them.

-If you have any other questions or would like to have a chat about your job search at the moment, I’m always happy to chat through things either over the phone or a coffee, so please do get in touch: [email protected] or 07867485645.
+If you have any other questions or would like to have a chat about your job search at the moment, I’m always happy to chat through things either over the phone or via zoom, so please do get in touch: [email protected] or 07867485645.

 Thanks Leif for these examples and we hope that you have found them useful.
 If you are in the creative, analytics, digital or marketing industry and would like some advice on your next move, contact us on 0161 833 1044 or email [email protected]